sirdr/expected-policy-gradients/README.md

 ![image](./cs234_poster.jpg)

+***Notes & Credit:*** *Some files and functions have been adapted or borrowed from Homework 3 of the Winter 2019 version of Stanford's CS 234 taught by Emma Brunskill*

 To run DDPG on the `InvertedPendulum-v4` openAI gym environment for `n` episodes using the model outlined in [this paper](https://arxiv.org/pdf/1802.09477.pdf) adn record a video of the resulting policy simply use:

 ```